MegaMark16/django-cms-fancybox/README.rst

 If you are using a Fancybox Rich Text Popup, just drop the plugin in a Django CMS placeholder, enter the link text or select a link image from Filer, and then enter the text to display when the link text/image is clicked.
+If you have django-tinymce installed it you will be able to enter rich text, otherwise it's just a text field.

 TODO